AAT affirmed visa refusal or visa cancellation – How do I appeal AAT decision?

 You should also be aware that if your visa application was refused because you did not satisfy a mandatory requirement, for e.g., you applied for a Subclass 485 visa (click here to learn more about Subclass 485 visa) before you sit for your IELTS test, your Subclass 485 application will be refused even if you have payment receipt to show you applied to sit for the test before lodging the visa application.
 This applies even if you have sat for the test 1 day after you lodged the visa application and you managed to obtain 8.5 in each band of the IELTS test.
 In this example, all Subclass 485 visa applications have to be “accompanied by evidence” that they have taken an English Language Test within the 3 years immediately before the day they lodged their visa application.
 Making an innocent mistake is no excuse for not satisfying a mandatory requirement.

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you to explain how to apply to the FCC in the event the AAT affirmed visa refusal or visa cancellation or click here to learn more about making FCC application or when you should apply to the FCC.
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you to explain how to apply to the FCC in the event the AAT affirmed visa refusal or visa cancellation or click here to learn more about making FCC application or when you should apply to the FCC.

 041 222 4020 or WeChat: AUDvisa